 Trudi holds a Master of Policy Sciences degree from the University of Maryland, Baltimore County, and a B.A. in English from the University of Maryland, College Park.
 She earned a Nonprofit Fund Raising Certificate from the University of Missouri-Kansas City’s Bloch School of Business and Public Administration and also has extensive nonprofit board experience.

 Matthew received a B.A. in Philosophy from the University of Missouri - Kansas City where he focused on bioethics and philosophy of science.
 He then completed an M.S. in Public Policy from the Georgia Institute of Technology focused on health policy and a certificate in science, technology, and society studies.
-Matthew is interested in the ethical and policy dimensions of emerging issues at the intersection of medicine, technology, and society.
+He is currently co-chairing Kansas City Mayor Quinton Lucas’s Emerging Technology Board tasked with taking a community-based and person-centered approach toward KC’s smart city initiatives and other technology issues.

 Monica joined the Center in July 2016 as the Operations Assistant.
 Her diverse professional background includes non-profit volunteer coordination, co-owning a store-front business, professional sales, college and corporate computer training and freelance writing.
 Monica has always enjoyed volunteering in her community.

 Although she has called Kansas City home for 20 years, Monica grew up living in numerous states—mainly on the east coast—and overseas.
-She did stay on the Virginia Peninsula long enough to earn her BA in English with an emphasis in Professional Writing from Christopher Newport University with honors.
+She did stay on the Virginia Peninsula long enough to earn her BA, with honors, from Christopher Newport University in English with an emphasis in Professional Writing.